conveyal/geom2gtfs/README.md

             [["ROUTE","193EX"],4.0],
             [["express","*"],5.4],
       ],
-The ‘stops’ section specifies a strategy, which can be either “shapefile” or “picket”, and some arguments required by either given strategy.
+The ‘stops’ section specifies a strategy, which can be “shapefile”, “picket”, or "cluster", and some arguments required by either given strategy.
 The “shapefile” strategy requires an unprojected point shapefile and a threshold around each linear feature to look for stops in that shapefile.
 The ‘picket’ strategy takes one named argument ‘spacing’, either a scalar or list of filters like the speed argument.

       "stops":{
              "strategy":"shapefile",
              "filename":"data/kingco/kingco_stops.shp",
              "threshold":0.0002,
       },

+Alternately, one can use the cluster strategy.
+This strategy takes a spacing argument like the picket strategy, but unlike the picket strategy it will use the same stops for multiple routes that travel along the same roads.
+It also takes a `threshold` property (default 100m), which is the maximum distance (in meters) stops will be moved from their ideal locations in order to coincide with an existing stop.

+You can also specify a property `osmfile`, which is an OSM PBF file whose walkable roads and intersections will have stops snapped to them.

+You can specify a property `create_stops`.
+If true (default), stops will be created even if there is nothing nearby to snap them to.
+If false, these stop locations will be skipped (useful for routes that run along highways, for example).

 Specify the name of the shapefile property where the route id is kept.

       "route_id_prop_name":"ROUTE",